xiaohenry/reactjs/README.md

 ### Developing with Webpack
+- refer to surviveJS' webpack section
-- --save-dev: used to save the package for development purposes (unit tests, minification).
+- --save-dev: used to save the package for development purposes in nodeJS (unit tests, minification)
 - --save: used to save the package required for the app to run

 ### Fundamental Topics